BrainPotter/CEOSOD/README.md

 <ul>
     <li>
         <h3></h3>
-        <p>Introducing Consistency Models in the field of SOD for the first time.
-Enhancing the model's inference speed and computational efficiency of SOD by converting Gaussian noisy bounding box candidates into ground-truth ones using only "one-step" process.</p>
+        <p>Introducing Consistency Models into the field of SOD for the first time and enhancing the model's inference speed and computational efficiency of SOD by converting Gaussian noisy bounding box candidates into ground-truth ones only by using "one-step" process.</p>
     </li>
     <li>
         <h3></h3>
         <p>Designing a new denoising framework that uses a small number of iterations for Gaussian noise addition and removal.
-Superior SOD performance is achieved by redesigning the the overall loss by considering the loss functions at time steps $t$ and $t+1$</p>
+Superior SOD performance is achieved by redesigning the overall loss considering the loss functions at time steps t and t+1.</p>
     </li>
 </ul>